sabifo4/BayesianInference_practicals/practical_sessions/day2/01_MCMCtree/README.md

 ```

 Note that `seqfile` and `treefile` have the relative path to the
-molecular alignment and the calibrated phylogeny, respectively (this holds if you
+molecular alignment and the calibrated phylogeny, respectively (the paths you see here hold if you
-have not changed anything when you have cloned the GitHub repository!).
+have not changed anything when you have cloned the GitHub repository!
+Otherwise, please
+change accordingly).

 The option `ndata` defines that you have two partitions in your molecular alignment and
 `seqtype` specifies that your data is nucleotide data.

 The most important option here is `usedata`.
 The first option, `0`, is the one that you
 will use at the end when you are to run the MCMC but, instead of sampling from the
-posterior, you will be sampling from the prior to assess that there is no conflict between
+posterior, you will be sampling from the prior.
-the user-specified prior and the effective prior that `MCMCtree` is using.
 The
-second option, `1`, is use the exact likelihood calculation during the MCMC when
+second option, `1`, uses the exact likelihood calculation during the MCMC when
 sampling from the posterior.
 The third option, `2`, is used to sample from the posterior using
 the approximate likelihood, the option that you need to use **only**
 once you have calculated the gradient and the Hessian (they are needed to calculate the